tacocode/wp-attachment-export/README.md

 3. Navigate to 'Tools > WP Attachment Export' and click 'Download Export File' to start the export process

 ## Changelog ##

+### 0.3 ###
+* Shortened menu entry text so it stays on a single line
+* Matched title on page to plugin name
+* Added link to plugin rating page
+* Added link to GitHub repo

 ### 0.2.4 ###
 * Security bugfix (Arbitrary File Download)